 Slaley First School will consider the following information when defining the role (through the job or role description and person specification):

-• the skills, abilities, experience, attitude, and behaviours required for the post; and with children and will they be engaging in regulated activity relevant to children.
+- the skills, abilities, experience, attitude, and behaviours required for the post; and - the safeguarding requirements, i.e. to what extent will the role involve contact with children and will they be engaging in regulated activity relevant to children.